 This guide demonstrates how to create and run a simple Radzen application.
-The application will display a data grid which is bound to an OData service.
-You can check the final result online.
+The application will display a data grid which is bound to an MS SQL Server database.

 If you haven’t already installed Radzen follow the installation instructions.

 Start Radzen by double clicking its icon.
-After it starts you will see the My Applications screen which shows all Radzen applications.
-Initially this screen will be empty.
-Time to change that!
+After it starts you will see Create New Application screen.

-Click the data button in the upper right corner to add the OData service that your application will use.
+Click the data button in the upper right corner to add the MS SQL Server service that your application will use.

 This will open the My DataSources screen which allows you to add, edit and delete the data sources which your Radzen application uses.
 Initially this screen is empty.
 Click the new button to add a new data source.

 - Select MS SQL Server.